Are you looking for flexible ways to earn money online?

-Becoming a transcriptionist is a legitimate job and there are companies that make it possible for beginners to start.
-Bear in mind that starting out you may not earn much.
+Becoming a transcriptionist is a legitimate work-from-home opportunity, and there are companies that make it possible for beginners to start.
+Bear in mind that starting out, you may not earn much.

 If you think this may be a good match for you, be ready to give it some time.
 It’s a good opportunity to earn money from home with flexible hours.

 If you want to earn more when you start, and you’re willing to spend a few months training, then Transcribe Anywhere could be a good course for you.
 You will quickly recuperate the price of the course and your time with your increased earnings.
 You can read my review here.

 An alternative if you enjoy writing and would like to create your own business is to create a blog.
 You can then monetize your blog by promoting affiliate products or include ads on your website.

 One of the great things about this business model is that you can create a blog around one of your hobbies or passions.
 So you will be writing about things you love!